jorgecarleitao/ipython-oidc-client/README.md

 * share the notebook with someone

 These induce a risk of inadvertedly sharing tokens, in particular refresh tokens.
 To reduce this risk, the browser only shares access tokens with the kernel, which are extrictly necessary to communicate with an API.

+Another advantage of this pattern is that an attack on the kernel server requires significantly more effort to grant access to an API: a user needs to have printed its access token to a notebook and the attacker needs to access that notebook (privileged access) within the expiration date of the token (within 1 hour).This is in opposition to the metadata service, which is available to any process running on the host (see [AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) and [Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service#security)).

+### Browser trust

+The pattern used by this library has the same risks of a single page application, including secret exfiltration from the browser.
+This implies that auditing is required for any client-side code that jupyter delivers to end users, as to not exfiltrate tokens from the client.

 ## How to develop